Chef Mitchell preparing Strawberry Cheesecake Cookies

 Essential Ingredient Notes

-• Butter: Using unsalted butter allows you to control the saltiness of the cookies.
-Make sure the butter is at room temperature for easy creaming.
+• Butter: Always use unsalted butter to control the amount of salt in your cookies.
+Ensure it is softened to room temperature for easy creaming with the sugars.

 Cooking process for Strawberry Cheesecake Cookies